Regional Meteorological Centre, Chennai: Developments

 The city's first automatic weather station was installed at the RMC in Nungambakkam in 2007.
 As part of its ₹ 9,200-million modernisation plan, the Department of Meteorology plans to install Doppler Weather Radar in Chennai.
 At present, data from the manual observatory in Meenambakkam is being used for forecasting weather.
 The Regional Meteorological Centre, Chennai will install an automatic weather unit at Meenambakkam in 2011 as part of its modernisation project, which aims to improve weather monitoring facilities.
 The department set up two more in the suburbs of Madhavaram and Ennore recently.
 With the new automated weather stations to be installed, the state of Tamil Nadu would have 42 such facilities.

 At present, the staff of Meteorological Department and of other government agencies such as Water Resources Department, manually measure the rainfall in facilities set up in some parts of the city.
 For the first time in the city, the department would create a mesoscale network of satellite-based automated rain gauges to cover areas within the radius of 5 km.
 In the first phase, 10 such facilities would be installed in various localities of the city.
 The localities where such rain gauges are to come up are Chembarambakkam, Avadi, Kolapakkam, Puzhal, Anna University, Taramani, Pallikaranai and Tambaram.
 The department is in the process of selecting one more site.

 In March 2012, following Delhi and Mumbai, RMC Chennai started installing ten 50-feet automatic rain gauge (ARG) stations to provide location-specific weather data.
 Equipped to measure humidity, rainfall and temperature, they will help make accurate forecasts, specifying the rainfall variability.
-Hourly data from the ARG stations are transmitted to a geostationary satellite, which re-transmits the data, which help to validate the measurements from the Doppler radar, to the receiving earth station at Pune.
+Hourly data from the ARG stations are transmitted to a geostationary satellite, which re-transmits the data, which help to validate the measurements from the Doppler weather radar, to the receiving earth station at Pune.
 The ARGs are run on solar power.
 The first one was installed in Sholinganallur followed by Taramani, Anna University, Hindustan University, LMOIS Kolapakkam, Poonamallee, Chembarambakkam, Puzhal, Kattupakkam and Avadi.